jgph91/Location-for-a-videogames-office-in-NYC/README.md

 ## Requisites

-You recently created a new company in the `GAMING industry`.
+You recently created a new company in the GAMING industry.
 You have to found a place in New York, that more or less covers all the following requirements:

 - Designers like to go to design talks and share knowledge.
 There must be some nearby companies that also do design.
 - 30% of the company have at least 1 child.